Scotty Barnhart

 William "Scotty" Barnhart (born October 27, 1964) is an American jazz trumpeter.
-A three-time Grammy winner, he has played since 1993 as a featured soloist with Count Basie Orchestra.
-In September 2013, Barnhart was announced as the new director of the Basie Orchestra.
+A three-time Grammy Award winner, he has played as a featured soloist with the Count Basie Orchestra since 1993.
+In September 2013, he was announced as the new director of the Basie Orchestra.
 He has multiple recordings with pianist Marcus Roberts, as well as recordings with Tony Bennett, Diana Krall, Ray Charles, and Tito Puente.
-A solo CD, released with Unity Music, is titled Say It Plain and features Clark Terry, Ellis and Wynton Marsalis, Marcus Roberts, Jamie Davis and Etienne Charles; it achieved number 3 in the Jazz Charts.
-Also active as an educator and clinician, he is author of The World of Jazz Trumpet - A Comprehensive History and Practical Philosophy (published by Hal Leonard).
-He is a professor in the College of Music at Florida State University.
+His debut album, Say It Plain, released on Unity Music, features Clark Terry, Ellis Jr. and Wynton Marsalis, Marcus Roberts, Jamie Davis, and Etienne Charles; it achieved number 3 on the Jazz Charts.
+Also active as an educator and clinician, he is author of The World of Jazz Trumpet – A Comprehensive History and Practical Philosophy (published by Hal Leonard).
+He is a professor at the Florida State University College of Music.

-He was born in Atlanta, Georgia and was a member of the historic Ebenezer Baptist Church where he was christened by Martin Luther King Jr.
+He was born in Atlanta, Georgia, and was a member of the historic Ebenezer Baptist Church, where he was christened by Martin Luther King Jr.